education.vic.gov.au

 • A standard is considered reasonable if the school has taken into account the views of the school community in setting it.

-Victorian Charter of Human Rights and Responsibilities Act 2006
+Victorian Charter of Human Rights and Responsibilities Act 2006 (the Charter)

 Schools and school councils must act and make decisions consistently with human rights requirements.

-• Schools must treat students equally and need to balance the rights of individual students against the best interests of the school community as a whole when developing and implementing their dress codes
+• Schools must treat students equally and need to balance the rights of individual students against the best interests of the school community as a whole when developing and implementing their dress codes.

 • For more information on the Charter, including training modules and policy guidance see: Human Rights Charter.

-Rights may be subject to reasonable limits that can be demonstrably justified in a free and democratic society taking into account factors such as: the nature of the right, the importance and purpose of the limitation; and whether any less restrictive means could reasonably achieve the same purpose.
+Rights may be subject to reasonable limits that can be demonstrably justified in a free and democratic society taking into account factors such as the nature of the right, the importance and purpose of the limitation, and whether any less restrictive means could reasonably achieve the same purpose.

 Federal anti-discrimination legislation